Calcala/Learning-Python/README.md

 # Python 🐍
-I'm using this repo as a starting point to learnn python.
+I'm using this repo as a starting point to learn python.
 Let's go